 To make AI training for employees effective, HR needs to move from inspiration to structured capability building:

-- Shift from one-off “AI days” to continuous learning programs
+- Shift from one-off “AI days” to continuous learning programs with weekly practice

 | Training approach | Short-term engagement | Long-term skill gain | Usage after 3 months |